WoohyunJeong95/PrBO_for_LIBs/README.md

    - pip install -e pybamm-parameter-set-Jeong2024

 ## Project structure
-1. EM testbed/
+1. EM testbed
    - Capacity degradation validation results using the electrochemical-thermal-aging model.
-2. ECM+aging model/
+2. ECM+aging model
    - Validation results of equivalent circuit model (ECM).
-   - Validataion results of semi-empirical aging models (calendar & cycling degradation)
+   - Validataion results of semi-empirical aging models (calendar & cycling degradation).
-3. Example run/
+3. Model runs
-   - Example run of the EM testbed
+   - Simulation examples of the EM testbed model and ECM+aging model, which allow users to modify input parameters.
-   - Example run of the ECM+aging model
-   - Grid sampling examples for the ECM+aging model
+   - Grid samples used for constructing the ECM+aging interpolation model, used as a prior knowledge in Bayesian optimization.